sergey-shandar/public/articles/endian.md

-A simple reason why you should use little-endian instead of big-endian in programming and mathematics.
+Unpopular opinion: we should use little-endian instead of big-endian in programming and mathematics.

 ## Little-Endian